 Monitoring incoming call logs

-If you have access to her phone or carrier account, periodic review of incoming call logs can identify unfamiliar numbers that have been contacting her frequently.
+If you have access to their phone or carrier account, periodic review of incoming call logs can identify unfamiliar numbers that have been contacting their frequently.

 The Quiet Benefit of a Dedicated Line

-One of the benefits of KindredMind's dedicated number — saved under your name in her phone — is that it provides a specific, trusted call destination for her outgoing calls.
-The line she calls when she's frightened, when she needs to hear your voice, when the anxiety rises — that line is yours, filtered and protected.
+One of the benefits of KindredMind's dedicated number, saved under your name in their phone, is that it provides a specific, trusted call destination for their outgoing calls.
+The line they calls when they's frightened, when they needs to hear your voice, when the anxiety rises, that line is yours, filtered and protected.

-This doesn't address all incoming call risks, but it addresses one of the most important: ensuring that the call she makes when she's most vulnerable goes somewhere safe, not somewhere it can be intercepted or misdirected.
+This doesn't address all incoming call risks, but it addresses one of the most important: ensuring that the call they makes when they's most vulnerable goes somewhere safe, not somewhere it can be intercepted or misdirected.

-KindredMind gives every call she makes a safe destination — answered in your voice, every time.
+KindredMind gives every call they makes a safe destination, answered in your voice, every time.